judeclark19/v-cell-2/README.md

 - Pure, deterministic, and UI-agnostic core logic
 - All game rules and state transitions are handled in the engine package
 - The engine can be tested and used independently of any frontend

+Accessibility note: the web UI is planned to support full keyboard play (no-mouse gameplay), so UI state and move intent should be modeled in a way that supports both drag/drop and keyboard interactions.

 ## Guest vs Logged-in